-Rated 5 out of 5 by Melinda from Worked great I rebuilt my fuse box because the old clips were corroded and broken.
+Rated 5 out of 5 by Moms mustang from Worked great I rebuilt my fuse box because the old clips were corroded and broken.
 My lights are brighter and my wipers work much better than before.
 There is a youtube video that is very helpful, except I didn't want to remove my fuse box from the car so it was awkward to solder the lines under the dash.
 I think it was worth it.

 Date published: 2015-08-23